-Each of the VR cameras that we have used to date have had stitch issues, particularly when your subject is close to the camera.
-The general approach is to plan your shot as best you can and to position the camera lenses to minimize the stitch lines.
-The GOPRO Fusion camera for instance will produce stitch lines for any subject that is within a few feet of the side of the camera.
+Each of VR camera has stitch issues, particularly when your subject is close to the camera.
+The general approach is to plan your shot as best you can to position the camera lenses to minimize the stitch lines; the subject that your are filming should be as directly in front of the lenses as possible, and avoid having your content focus areas located at the edges of the camera,

 The Vuze 360 camera is both good and bad.
 It has a sweet spot for very close-up stereo captures if the subject stays square with a stereo lens pair.
 It does work so well however for lots of movement across the corners.